fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ### Getting started with workflows

-The core component of creating CI/CD pipelines with GitHub actions is something called a [Workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#workflows).
+The core component of creating CI/CD pipelines with GitHub Actions is something called a [Workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#workflows).
 Workflows are process flows that you can set up in your repository to run automated tasks such as building, testing, linting, releasing, and deploying to name a few!
 The hierarchy of a workflow looks as follows:

 Workflow